liyanakhrl/client/README.md

 # Client
-etiqa technical assessment.
 This is angular app.
 The client app listen to port 8081
 ### How to run the project
 ```
 docker-compose up